postmanlabs/labs-docs/src/pages/docs/reports/all-workspaces-reports.md

 ## Public Workspaces

-The **Public Workspaces** report contains the following information for your public workspaces:
+The **Public Workspaces** report gives the following information for your public workspaces:

 * **Total public workspaces** - The total number of public workspaces for your team.
 * **Most active public workspace** - A link to the most active public workspace in the past 30 days.
 Actions include: